 As the Assemblymember of the 19th District, Ting focuses on promoting a strong economy, funding our schools, promoting innovation in government, building trade ties to Asia, protecting homeowners facing foreclosures and attracting high-wage green jobs.
 He serves on the Budget Subcommittee on Education Finance; the Business, Professions and Consumer Protections Committee; the Environmental Safety and Toxic Materials Committee; the Revenue and Taxation Committee; the Joint Committee on Fisheries and Aquaculture and the newly-created Select Committee on Campus Climate, which will investigate how state colleges respond to and prevent harassment and hate crimes on campus.
 He chairs the Select Committee on Asia/California Trade and Investment Promotion.

 He also co-chairs the San Francisco Advisory Board for ChinaSF, a new public-private partnership dedicated to creating economic development opportunities by making San Francisco the gateway for Chinese companies looking to establish business operations in the Bay Area.

-In 2010, Phil Ting launched Reset San Francisco to empower San Franciscans to make their voices heard at City Hall.
-As an online community, Reset crowdsources creative ideas and innovative solutions from city residents and policy experts to make the city’s government more efficient and effective.
+Ting launched GoSolarSF, San Francisco’s solar energy incentive program, in July 2008.
+This first-of-its-kind local solar program has helped propel San Francisco from laggard to leader in rooftop solar installations.
+In 2010, Ting created Reset San Francisco to empower San Franciscans to make their voices heard at City Hall.
+As an online community, Reset San Francisco sources creative ideas and innovative solutions from city residents and policy experts to make the city’s government more efficient and effective.